-Legal siblings of currently enrolled students will be guaranteed enrollment when they enter JRCS as pre-K students.
+Legal siblings of currently enrolled students will receive priority when they enter JRCS as pre-K students.
 Sibling means a biologically or legally related brother or sister of a child.
 This does not include children who live together but aren’t legally siblings.
 While we would love for families to stay together throughout their school journey, this is not always possible due to limited classroom space.

 What grades does the school offer?

-Pre-K, Kindergarten, 1st, 2nd, 3rd, 4th, & 5th grades are offered at the elementary school.
-6th and 7th grades are offered off-site at the Myriad Gardens.
-An additional middle school grade will be added each year.
+Pre-K, Kindergarten, 1st, 2nd, 3rd, and 4th grades are offered at the elementary school.
+5th and 6th are offered off-site at the McAlpine Center (428 W California Ave), while 7th & 8th grades are offered off-site at the Myriad Gardens (301 W Reno Ave).

 Will transportation be provided?